 Maybe the bigger problem is the charging network, especially for longer trips.
 This seems to be a problem in much more developed countries so it’s only logical that in third world countries it will even be bigger.

-Inefficient infrastructure (lack of parking space, narrow roads, road networks that defy logic), weak power grid and poor government regulations will cause serious problems with organization.
+Inefficient infrastructure (lack of parking space, narrow roads, road networks that defy logic), weak power grid, and poor government regulations will cause serious problems with the organization.